Unpaid Leave: Guide for Employers

 • A request for training or study under section 63D of the Employment Rights Act 1996.

-Unpaid leave that is entirely discretionary:
+Unpaid leave that is at the employer’s discretion:

 In some cases, usually as a goodwill gesture, the employer may opt to allow the employee the time off work and still pay them, even when they are not legally obligated to.
 For example, some employers still pay individuals on jury service, notwithstanding that the law requires only that they be given time off work and it does not have to be paid.